Linwood's Helen Turner marks 111 years in grand style

 LINWOOD – With bagpiper Jeff MacNeil leading the way, Helen Turner was beaming as she entere…

 When Turner began her formal education, she attended a one-room schoolhouse where there were two teachers for grades one through eight.
-She went to Sudlersville High School, where the Class of 1924 had 10 students.
+She went to Sudlersville High School in Maryland, where the Class of 1924 had 10 students.
 (One of her classmates was future Baseball Hall of Famer Jimmy Foxx, whom she described to her granddaughter as a real jock.)

 "I did not pick teaching for my career, it picked me," Turner said.
 "I had two older brothers and my dad could not afford to have all three of us in college at the same time, so I went to get my teaching certification, which at the time was only two years."